Guidance for performance assessors

 - are a newly trained team leader waiting to put their training in to practice.

 The team leader will choose the dates of the assessment within a timeframe set by us.
-Once a team leader is appointed and we know the dates, we'll contact medical assessors who work in the same specialty as the doctor.
-If the team leader also works in the same speciality as the doctor, we usually appoint one medical assessor.
+We’ll then approach medical assessors.
+If the team leader works in the same speciality as the doctor, we usually appoint one medical assessor.
 If they don’t, we will appoint two.
 In choosing medical assessors we will consider:

 - your specialty and grade, and whether you have the relevant experience to assess the doctor’s work